 One Price Doesn't Fit All

 Published college prices vary widely, depending on the type of institution and where it's located.

-- Across the 50 states and the District of Columbia, average 2019-20 in-district tuition and fees range from $1,430 in California to $8,210 in Vermont.
+- Across the United States, average 2022-23 public two-year in-district tuition and fees range from $1,430 in California and $2,050 in New Mexico to $8,660 in Vermont.

-- Average 2019-20 in-state tuition and fees range from $5,580 in Wyoming to over $17,000 in Vermont.
+- Average 2022-23 public four-year in-state tuition and fees range from $6,370 in Florida and $6,440 in Wyoming to $17,020 in New Hampshire and $17,650 in Vermont.

-Over 70% of full-time undergraduate students receive grant aid that helps them pay for college.
+The majority of full-time undergraduate students receive grant aid that helps them pay for college.

 The income gap between families with the lowest and highest incomes is growing.